cyhunter/terrain_nodes_alpha/README.md

 # Installation
 If you don't have Blender 3D, get it here: https://www.blender.org/download/ Either version will work.
-Download terrain_nodes.zip, DO NOT EXTRACT IT, open Blender, Preferences > Add-ons > Install select terrain_nodes.zip and install.
+Download terrain_nodes.zip, DO NOT EXTRACT IT, open Blender, Preferences > Add-ons > Install then open location of terrain_nodes.zip and install.

 # How To Use
 If you have used Blender Nodes before this will be easy, a more detailed tutorial will be coming later..